-Refinancing your current home loan or stick to your existing one?
-This can be a difficult choice.
-Just because you see a better rate is available, it doesn’t necessarily mean you’ll end up saving money by switching home loans with your current lender or a new lender.
-However, if you do it right, and at the right time, you could end up saving large sums!
+Should you refinance your current home loan or stick to your existing one?
+This can be a difficult choice to make.
+Just because a better rate is available doesn’t necessarily mean you’ll end up saving money by switching home loans with your current lender or a new lender.
+However, if you do it right, you could end up saving large sums of money.

-But while it might look like a good idea on a quick glance, refinancing has its hazards and needs to be considered carefully before going forward.
+While you’re looking at the available options, be warned: refinancing has its hazards and needs to be considered carefully before moving forward.

-- Your lender’s rate isn’t staying competitive with others in the market
+- Your lender’s rate is no longer competitive

-- A major change occurs in your financial situation
+- A major change has occurred in your financial situation

-- You are looking for more money to pay for home renovations, a child’s education costs, or invest in another property
+- You’re looking for more money to pay for something major like a home renovation, a child’s education, or another property investment

-- Switching to a fixed rate at an opportune time
+- You want to switch to a fixed rate at an opportune time

-- You’ve started to see large credit card debts and want to consolidate
+- You’ve started accumulating large credit card debts and want to consolidate

 - You might not own the property for much longer

-- Prepayment penalties are high on exiting home loan
+- Prepayment penalties are high on the exiting home loan

-- Your loan balance is low and you’re not thinking of redrawing on available equity
+- Your loan balance is low and you don’t want to redraw on available equity

 You should also consider your motives.
 Is flexibility, a lower rate, lower fees, debt consolidation, or all of the above the reason behind your decision to refinance?
 Just chasing a lower interest rate won’t be enough.
-You need to think about the entire life of the loan, not just the headline interest rate.
-Also think about the costs of changing to another lender.
+You need to think about the entire lifespan of the loan, not just the headline interest rate.

 Is now the right time for you to refinance?

-It is also wise to consider the term of the loan – as this can significantly impact long-term financial obligations.
+It is also wise to consider the term of the loan, as this can significantly impact long-term financial obligations.
 The type of interest rate you choose (such as a fixed interest rate or variable interest rate) can also impact your long-term financial obligations.

 Another factor is the security of your income.
 You need to consider how secure your job is or if you can manage the home loan on one wage instead of two.
 And borrowers should also be aware of the early warning signs that refinancing with a particular lender might not work out.

-If something doesn’t feel right early on, it might be time to look further.
-For example, if a lender is slow in approving your loan or doesn’t communicate well during this period when they are trying to win your business, you need to think if their service will improve once they’ve got your business.
+If something doesn’t feel right early on, it might be time to look for another lender.
+For example, if a lender is slow in approving your loan or doesn’t communicate well during the period when they’re trying to win your business, there’s a strong chance their service might not improve once they’ve gotten your business.

-It’s also worth talking to your existing lender when considering refinancing with another one.
-Some lenders might go to unexpected extreme lengths to keep you, such as waiving fees, rather than let you go to a competitor.
-That can be especially true if you’ve made all your payments on time and have been with that lender for a number of years already.
+It’s also worth talking to your existing lender when considering refinancing with another lender.
+Some lenders might go to unexpected and extreme lengths to keep you, such as waiving fees, rather than letting you go to a competitor.
+That can be especially true if you’ve made all your payments on time and have been with that lender for a number of years.

 If you approach another lender, it’s important to always present the best financial picture of yourself to them.
 Make sure you’ve paid off as much of your other debts as possible and drop unnecessary credit cards.